dreadwrr/Developer-buddy/README.md

+07/17/2026

+With having finalized recentchanges currently reviewing for inconsistencies to add stability.
+Any later update can then include optimizations and changes for constistency.
+New artwork is in developement as well as a review of documentation to ensure proper synopsis and ease of use

+What is coming in the next update:
+File shannon
+Mime type in database as numbers

 Updated 07/10/2026 <br>

-Python special edition updated ahead of qt watchdog file creation watcher release

-finalized xRC inotify wait script and updated bash versions. <br><br>
+Python special edition updated ahead of qt watchdog file creation watcher release finalized xRC inotify wait script and updated bash versions. <br><br>

 06/22/2026 <br>